BepInEx/Il2CppInterop/Documentation/Design/SimpleClasses.md

 ## Static classes

-### Option 1: Make class abstract but not sealed and inject a private constructor
+We make the class abstract but not sealed and inject a private constructor.

 ```cs
 public abstract class StaticClass